dproctor/wedding-website/stanley.md

 at Kirkham Hot Springs just off the road when you’re two hours into the drive and ready to officially enter vacation mode. <a href="https://goo.gl/maps/NbSeASAKaRNdaCmc8">Directions (includes the Hot Springs)</a>.

+Alternatively, you can <a href="https://gemairflights.com/middle-fork-round-trip/">take Gem Air for a scenic prop plane flight</a>, which will drop you right in Stanley, just a few minutes walk from our rehearsal party site at Pioneer Park.
+It's usually $190 per person each way, but you'll need to reach out to confirm availability.

 <h3>Sun Valley (Friedman Memorial Airport)</h3>

 Plan for the drive to take a little over an hour.
 You’ll take Highway 75